 Content like this is available entirely thanks to Patrons who support my work translating critical psychology research and theory into relatable illustrations.
 You can partner in this work with me via the link at the end of this post.
 If monthly Patronage isn’t for you, you can still say thanks, support my work, and have a reference sheet by purchasing the digital download of this illustration below:

-For Professional Teachers and Counselors:
+Activities for Professional Teachers and Counselors:

 The 6-part illustration included free in this post is an adapted version of an 8-part visual reference sheet of family therapy activities to use with families that include younger children.
-As a bonus; many of these activities, which can be used as therapeutic interventions, can be done via telehealth.
+As a bonus: many of these activities, which can be used as therapeutic interventions, can be done via telehealth.
 Download the 8-part resource above.